Interested in architecture in Mumbai? These 20 landmarks display a range of different styles, from Colonial to contemporary.

 The Bombay High Court was built from 1871 to 1878.
 The first sitting took place in January 1879.
 Designed by Col. J.A.
 Fuller, a British engineer, the Court is a masterpiece of Gothic architectural style that was apparently modeled on a German castle.
 Its structure is made up of black stone, with octagonal towers.
 On top of the building, statues of Justice and Mercy inspire upholding the Indian law.

 It's highly recommended that you go inside and see a trial for some real entertainment.
 Rooms 19 and 20 have most of the action.
 Be there by around 10 a.m., and be aware that cameras are not allowed inside the court.
+A small but interesting museum in room 17 is a relatively new attraction.
+It opened in 2015 and is modeled on a 20th century court room.
+The exhibits include certificates of notable barristers, gowns, wigs, portraits and vintage items.

 - Where: High Court Building, Dr Kane Road, Fort.